 - The importance of a sponsor – developing healthy relationships

-After drug rehab getting a sponsor is highly recommended as he or she will guide you, show you the ropes and have a map for your recovery that they will insist you stay accountable to.
+After drug rehab getting a sponsor is highly recommended as he or she will guide you, show you the ropes, and have a map for your recovery that they will insist you stay accountable to.
 A sponsor is someone in the programme that has at least one year of clean time.
-You will learn to be accountable to this person, who will most likely be encouraging you to keep working the 12 steps, and who will direct you through them and the daily health issues struggles and even a bipolar disorder which an addict or alcoholic new in recovery often struggle with.
+You will learn to be accountable to this person, who will most likely be encouraging you to keep working on the 12 steps, and who will direct you through them and the daily health issues struggles, and even a bipolar disorder that an addict or alcoholic new in recovery often struggle with.

 It is important to keep having regular sessions with your counsellor from the treatment centre, the rehab facility, or a psychologist.
-Trained professionals are able to point out depression and anxiety, relevant personality disorder ,destructive and addictive patterns and will continue to help you with lifes challenges and make lasting changes in your life.
+Trained professionals are able to point out depression and anxiety, relevant personality disorder, and destructive and addictive patterns and will continue to help you with life’s challenges and make lasting changes in your life.
 Staying in touch with your counsellor or psychologist from the treatment facility means building on an already existing relationship with someone that began the journey of recovery with you.

 It’s up to you